genouest/docker_elasticsearch_query/README.md

 'max_results': Integer value, default to the 'ES_MAX_RESULTS' env variable.
 How many results are returned by the query.
 'display_fields': Coma-separated list of fields.
 Default to the 'ES_DISPLAY_FIELDS' env variable.
 Which fields will be returned by the query
 ```

+You can pass additional exact filters on some fields as get parameters (using field=value), as long as the field is set in the 'ES_ALLOWED_FILTERS' env variable.